Chiang Kham Airport: Operations

-From 1967 to 1982, the airfield participated in conflicts against communist insurgents in Thailand.
-In the 1970s, the RTAF conducted counter-insurgency missions using aircraft such as the Peacemaker (AU-23A).
+From 1970 to 1982, the airfield participated in conflicts against communist insurgents in Thailand.
+In the 1970s, the Royal Thai Air Force (RTAF) began counter-insurgency missions using Fairchild AU-23 Peacemaker aircraft.
+Subsequently, Chiang Kham Airport was upgraded in the early 1970s to include a barracks and paved roads.
+Paddy land near the barracks was expropriated by the military, and affected villagers were given cash compensation.

 During Operation Thong Pha Phum in 1974, Flying Unit 2232, Task Force 170, and Task Force 172 were based at Chiang Kham Airport.

 Post use

 In the 1990s, the airfield was abandoned and its ownership was transferred to the Royal Thai Army.
 The site is currently operated by the Khun Chom Tham Camp occupied by the 31st Ranger Regiment, Phayao.

 Present day

 In February 2018, a proposal was made to reopen Chiang Kham Airport to boost tourism and transportation of goods in the region, however, the plan was never pursued.
 On February 19, Mr. Anurak Prongsuya, President of the Subdistrict Administrative Organization of Aoi Subdistrict announced the nearing completion of a border crossing between Phu Sang Subdistrict will boost tourism and transportation of goods in the region.
 Therefore, the former military airfield being repurposed for civilian traffic could boost the movement of people and goods.